viktorwinschel/moma/docs/src/category_theory.md

 # Category Theory

-This section provides a mathematical introduction to the category theory concepts implemented in the Moma package.
+This section provides a mathematical introduction to the category theory concepts implemented in MoMa.

 ## Categories